 But understanding that something as simple as a soft, warm bed can have a direct impact on a child’s overall mental and physical health isn’t enough.
 To my knowledge there are painfully few options out there for parent who find themselves in a difficult situation to provide beds for their children.
 Most agencies, government/state/non-profit, are designed to sustain life with food, shelter, healthcare, etc. But which agency is helping provide a bed for a child sleeping on a floor?

 At Sleep in Heavenly Peace, we openly recognize we don’t have all the answers regarding the best way to help children in need.
-But what we know how to do, organize groups of volunteers in our communities to build and deliver beds to children, we do incredibly well.
+But what we know how to do, organize groups of volunteers in our communities to build and deliver beds to children who need them, we do incredibly well.
+We are addressing a national bed crisis.

 What's the easiest way you can help?
 If you jump over to our store, you can buy a t-shirt or a hat where 100% of the proceeds help a child.
 Or you can simply sponsor a pillow, bedding, or even an entire bed or bunk.